 In summary, on the choice of suitable intended behaviour in the design of a bridge in Hong Kong, it is preferable to design the bridge for ductile behaviour if the bridge is considered to be of critical importance and/or the site condition is relatively poor.
 If the design conditions are more favourable, it may be better to opt for limited ductile behaviour for economic reasons.
 Particular attention should be paid to bridges having either piers shorter than 9 m or tall piers exceeding 13 m in height in the earthquake resisting system.
 The former group will generally be subjected to strong seismic motions due to their short periods so that the selection of ductile behaviour is usually expedient, regardless of the importance class of the bridge and the site conditions.
-For the latter group, the seismic resisting systems are quite flexible and it is usually justifiable to design them for limited ductile behaviour irrespective of the importance class and ground type.
-In most cases, designing for elastic behaviour is wasteful and should not be accepted.
+For the latter group, the seismic resisting systems are quite flexible and it is usually justifiable to design them for limited ductile behaviour is wasteful and should not be accepted.